 Principles Minimum Standards Education programming examples agreements.
 4 We have identified partners with the capacity or the potential to implement high quality and high impact programmes.
 5 We have supported our partners' organisation and institutional capacity development.
-6 We are linking our partners (local-local and local-national, national-local, national-international etc.), especially facilitating connections with social movements and engagement in international advocacy and campaigns.
+6 We are linking our partners (local-local and local-national, national-local, national- international etc.), especially facilitating connections with social movements and engagement in international advocacy and campaigns.
 Parktonian Agreement with teachers' unions help ensure we have credible partnerships built on shared principles, trust and clear agreements for joint work.
-4 Our partners have been selected for strategic purposes, but also because they have the capacity or potential to implement high quality, high impact education initiatives that will support the achievement of the right to education for all children.
-5 Our partnership agreements include a strong commitment to support partners' organisational and institutional capacity development on HRBA to education both as part of on-going engagement and structured activities.
-6 Engaging with Coalitions can help us link with a range of member organisations committed to education from local to national and international level.
+Our partners have been selected for strategic purposes, but also because they have the capacity or potential to implement high quality, high impact education initiatives that will support the achievement of the right to education for all children.
+Our partnership agreements include a strong commitment to support partners' organisational and institutional capacity development on HRBA to education both as part of on-going engagement and structured activities.
+Engaging with Coalitions can help us link with a range of member organisations committed to education from local to national and international level.
 5 Being accountable and transparent We can show evidence of our primary accountability being to people living in poverty.
 We are satisfying all relevant secondary accountabilities (as listed on page 40 of People's Action in Practice).
 We can show the impact of all our work on children.
 We have fulfilled the requirements of our open information policy, by making information about our programmes and budgets available to all stakeholders in accessible formats.
-We are using our own accountability as a foundation for strengthening people's ability to hold their governments to account on their rights obligations. from school level upwards.
-2 Our M&E systems and tools help us track the impact of our education work on children's lives, demonstrating progress made towards key indicators.
-3 Better M&E and documentation helps us increase accessibility to information about programmes and budget.
+We are using our own accountability as a foundation for strengthening people's ability to hold their governments to account on their rights obligations.
+Improving our M&E to demonstrate how we are directly bringing about changes to education system from school level upwards.
+Our M&E systems and tools help us track the impact of our education work on children's lives, demonstrating progress made towards key indicators.
+Better M&E and documentation helps us increase accessibility to information about programmes and budget.
 6 Monitoring, evaluating and evidencing our impact, and promoting learning We are tracking relevant indicators and have credible baseline data so we can measure change, showing the outcomes and impact of our work - whether we are working in a local rights programme, in a multi-country campaign or in fundraising.
 We are cost- and carbon-conscious in all our work, being careful how we use both ActionAid's resources and natural resources.
-We are monitoring and reflecting on change processes in a participatory way on an ongoing basis.
+We are monitoring and reflecting on change processes in a participatory way on an on- going basis.
 Our future plans are informed by what we are learning and by evidence of what is effective.
-We ensure our national and international M&E frameworks and systems are linked and that by using 7 Linking work across levels We are working towards lasting gains at the local level and beyond by tackling structural Effective analysis of legal and policy frameworks as well as gaps/violations in provision of the right to
+We ensure our national and international M&E frameworks and systems are linked and that by using common indicators we are better able to track progress towards KCP5 against baseline research evidence.
+We consider issues such as value for money and environmental impact during our programme implementation so that we use both natural and organisational resources wisely in the pursuit of our goals.
+PRRPs including children, young people and other education stakeholders help us reflect on progress in a participatory way.
+We ensure that we analyse M&E data and use evidence to inform plans, future programming and fundraising efforts.
+7 Linking work across levels 1 We are working towards lasting gains at the local level and beyond by tackling structural 1 Effective analysis of legal and policy frameworks as well as gaps/violations in provision of the right to